-Suicide is a major public health problem not only in the United States but many western nations.
-In the United States, it is the 10th leading cause of death, accounting for nearly 44,000 deaths each year, more than double the deaths due to AIDS.
+Suicide is a major public health problem not only in the United States but in many western nations as well.
+In the United States, it is the 10th leading cause of death, accounting for nearly 44,000 deaths each year.
 Suicide is also the seventh leading cause of years of potential loss of life, surpassing liver disease, diabetes, and HIV.
-Each year, nearly half a million individuals present to the emergency rooms in the United States following attempted suicide.
-Data indicate that nearly 1 out of every 7 young adults describe as having some type of suicidal ideation at some point in their lives and at least 5% have made a suicidal attempt.
+Each year, nearly half a million individuals present to the emergency departments in the United States following attempted suicide.
+Data indicate that nearly 1 out of every 7 young adults admits to having some type of suicidal ideation at some point in their lives and at least 5% have made a suicide attempt.
 Suicide has repercussions way beyond the affected individual.
 It costs the US healthcare system over $70 billion, and untold billions of dollars are lost by the families who are affected, in terms of loss of earning.

 Suicides are at an all-time high and affect both genders.
 Men are nearly 3.5 times more likely than women to commit suicide, and on average 123 people kill themselves every day.

 The World Health Organization (WHO) has predicted that in the next 2 years, depression will be the leading cause of disability globally.
 Depression is not only a North American phenomenon but is now being diagnosed in almost every nation.
 The annual prevalence of major depressive disorders in North America is 4.5%, but this is a gross underestimate because many individuals do not seek medical help.
 Depression is a serious medical disorder and associated with a high risk of suicide.
 Data reveals that more than 90% of individuals with a major depressive disorder do see a healthcare provider within the first 12 months of the episode and at least 45% of suicide victims have had some contact with a primary health care provider within the 4 weeks of suicide.
 This indicates that if their healthcare providers are more vigilant and alert, suicide could be prevented in these individuals.